pascal-winter/website/index.md

 In past few years, I toyed with the idea of generalizing the Tontines.
 From an actuarial prospective, it seems that a flexible Tontine funds can provide an interesting vehicle for retirement and/or investment.

-I was pleased to discover that several academic studies already explored such ideas:
+I was pleased to discover that several academic studies already studied such ideas:
 * [Tontine Pensions](https://scholarship.law.upenn.edu/penn_law_review/vol163/iss3/3/) *(Forman & Sabin, 2015)*
 * [Individual Tontine Annuities](https://ssrn.com/abstract=3217551) *(Fullmer, 2018)*
 * [Pooled-survival fund](https://www.actuaries.asn.au/Library/Events/FSF/2014/NewfieldPostRetirementPaper140505.pdf)*(Newfield, 2014)*